 In order to understand how kratom tolerance works, you need to understand the alkaloids found in the plant and how they affect brain chemistry.

 Kratom (Mitragyna Speciosa) has a large variety of alkaloids that contribute to its medicinal potential; however, there are a two primary kratom alkaloids who do most of the heavy lifting in the case of tolerance: 7-hydroxymitragynine and mitragynine.
-7-hydroxymitragynine is an opiod receptor agonist, and mitragynine is a both an opiod and an adrenergic receptor agonist.

 7-hydroxymitragynine is responsible for the plant’s painkilling and sedating properties, whereas mitragynine is responsible for some painkilling and stimulating effects.